Donald Trump approves military strikes on Iran, abruptly calls them off: New York Times

 The operation was under way in its early stages when it was called off, an unidentified administration official was quoted as saying.

-President Donald Trump approved military strikes against Iran in retaliation to the shooting down of an American spy drone, but abruptly pulled back from launching them on Thursday night, The New York Times reported.
+United States President Donald Trump approved military strikes against Iran in retaliation to the shooting down of an American spy drone but abruptly pulled back from launching them on Thursday night, The New York Times reported.

 Senior administration officials who were involved in or briefed about the deliberations said the president had approved attacks on Iranian targets like radar and missile batteries.
 A senior administration official said the operation was under way in its early stages when it was called off.
 The official said planes and ships were in position, but no missiles had been fired.